4.95 from 17 votes

 • Butter.
 I use unsalted butter and then add salt to have the most control over the flavor.

 • Brown sugar.
-Technically, caramel sauce is traditionally made with granulated sugar but the process is more complex and often necessitates a candy thermometer.
+Technically, caramel sauce is traditionally made with granulated sugar (which is what I use in my more conventional, slightly more advanced caramel sauce) but the process is more complex and often necessitates a candy thermometer.
 By using brown sugar, we simplify and expedite the process without compromising flavor!

 • Heavy cream.
 Makes the sauce creamy and gives it a full body.